 “The verse of stoning and of sucking an adult ten times were revealed and they were (written) on a paper and kept under my bed.
 When the Messenger of Allah expired and we were preoccupied with his death, a goat entered and ate away the paper” (Musnad Ahmad bin Itan bal 6:209).

-Me thinks God sent the goat to eat the quran to let the people know that the Quran was a false book.
+Methinks God sent the goat to eat the Quran to let the people know that the book was false.
 If the Quran of that time is the same as the one you carry about today, why don’t you present the original materials on which the Quran was written?
 Where are these crude materials hiding?
 At least we have thousands of Bible manuscripts in different languages at different eras showing the harmony of the Bible.
 Where are the early manuscripts of your Quran?
 The ones presented so far date to the 9th-10th centuries.
-Why are you guys not applying the hard rules you apply on other books on your Quran?
+Why are you guys not applying the hard rules you apply on the Bible on your Quran?

-All your claims about Umar ibn Khattab as not been a scholar or that the verse of stoning was abrogated are based on your own private authority and such is not tenable.
-You are saying your second caliph who fought wars so much for Islam that he was still crying that he didnt do enough is not competent enough to relate what Muhammad taught?
+All your claims about Umar ibn Khattab as not been a scholar or that the verse of stoning was abrogated are based on your own private authority.
+They aren’t tenable.
+You are saying your second caliph who fought wars so much for Islam that he was still crying that he didn’t do enough is not competent enough to relate what Muhammad taught?
 Why not take a pair or scissors and cut out all the parts of the hadiths narrated by Umar since he wasn’t a scholar?

 Umar himself boasted that Allah agreed with him on three occasions where he would make a suggestion and the smart Muhammad would quickly recite them as if coming from Allah.
 Abdullah ibn Masud who was named as one of the best reciters of the Quran by Muhammad himself was ignored during the compilation by Zaid.
 It’s all there in your hadiths and I shouldn’t be quoting all these for you.